dbca-wa/herbarium-specify/1_DEV_README.md

 Your Browser → localhost:8000 → K3d Cluster → nginx service
 ```

-In production (UAT/Prod), we'll use an Ingress controller with a real domain (specify-test or specify dbca) name instead of port-forward.
+In production (UAT/Prod), we'll use an Ingress controller with a real domain (specify-test or specify dbca.wa.gov.au) name instead of port-forward.

 ## Why Nginx?
 Can't Specify serve everything?\*\*

-Specify 7 runs with gunicorn (Python web server) which **does not serve static files** in production.
-This is standard Django practice (Note: though this could be changed, leaving as-is as the app is heavy and it may not be worth investing time to workaround their standard).
+Specify 7 runs with gunicorn (Python web server) which **does not serve static files** in production by default.
+This is standard Django practice (Note: though this could be changed with whitenoise[brotli] in the Django application Specify have opted not to do this, likely in the interest of scaling).

 **What Nginx does here:**